i-dot-ai/crit/README.md

 ## How does it work?

-crit
+**crit** will

-- scrapes websites built using the [tech docs template](https://github.com/alphagov/tech-docs-template)
+- scrape websites built using the [tech docs template](https://github.com/alphagov/tech-docs-template)
-- chunks the documents
+- chunk the documents
-- uses an LLM to compare each chunk with every other chunk, producing a list of contradictory statements
+- use an LLM to compare each chunk with every other chunk, producing a list of contradictory statements

 ## How do I use it?

 ```
 poetry install
 ```

+Populate `.env` with values suitable for configuring an [ordinary `AzureOpenAI` connection in langchain]([url](https://python.langchain.com/docs/integrations/llms/azure_openai/)).

 ### Scrape